 There is a trend towards approaching the problem of engineering distributed real-time systems with alternatives to the usual framework dominated by the notion of absolute temporal guarantees.
 One of the main arguments is that distributed systems tend to be more flexible and adaptive in their nature.
-In this direction, a great amount of research [7] is being performed towards including, into the traditional analytical models for computing worst-case response time, some stochastic representation of the events.
+In this direction, a great amount of research (e.g. [6]) is being performed towards including, into the traditional analytical models for computing worst-case response time, some stochastic representation of the events.
 Clearly, this may be useful if the application can cope with occasional deadline misses, within some quantifiable limits.
 This could potentially be a reasonable framework for some particular Ethernet/IP-based distributed applications.

-Also it is known that for many large-scale distributed systems, analytical-based worst-case formulations tend to be overwhelmed with simplifications that often lead to pessimistic assumptions, and therefore to very pessimistic worst-case results.
+Also, it is known that, for many large-scale distributed systems, analytical-based worst-case formulations tend to be overwhelmed with simplifications that often lead to pessimistic assumptions, and therefore to very pessimistic worst-case results.
 Of course, a number of techniques exist that can be used and adapted to reduce this pessimism level.
-However the benefit may appear at the cost of adding rather complex abstractions, such as precedence relationships, event phasing and inheritance of time characteristics.
-These, unfortunately, may lead to intractable mathematical models, thus making it further difficult to handle and reason the analytical abstractions.
+However the benefit may appear at the cost of adding rather complex abstractions which, unfortunately, may lead to intractable mathematical models, making it further difficult to handle and reason the analytical abstractions.

-After this short discussion, it is important to stress that the Producer/Distributor/Consumer model underlying Ethernet/IP transactions brings the advantage of de-coupling the diverse latency components.
-This is an asset that supports tackling the problem in a guaranteed worst-case fashion.
-We are however aware that other sources of concern can nevertheless emerge from the non-synchronism between distribution rates and actual reading/actuation of the controlled-environment variables.
+After this short discussion, it is important to stress that the de-coupling of the diverse latency components brought by the producer/distributor/consumer model underlying Ethernet/IP corroborates tackling the problem in a guaranteed worst-case fashion.
+We are, however, aware that other sources of concern can nevertheless emerge from the "non-synchronism" between distribution rates and actual reading/actuation of the controlled-environment variables.
 These concerns are not tackled in this paper.

-3.1 Overall Formulation
+4. An Overall Formulation

-Therefore, and considering the type of transactions described in the previous section, one can formulate the end-to-end latency as follows:
+Considering the type of transactions described in the previous section, one can formulate the end-to-end latency as follows: